 Schools, Churches, Cultural Facilities, etc.

 In September 2016, the City of Issaquah enacted a six-month moratorium on certain types of development.
 There are many exceptions.
 Notable to Issaquah Highlands is that all land governed by Development Agreements is excluded.
+In February 2017 the City Council extended this moratorium to September 6, 2017.

 A scheduled opportunity to speak on the record on a specific topic.
 The Urban Village Development Commission (UVDC) and City Council both hold Public Hearings.
 Public notice of a hearing will be provided at least 10 days in advance.
 Sign up on the City’s website, “Notify Me” to receive email notices of Public Hearings.